Based on your genetics, your genetic predisposition for Type 2 Diabetes is

 History of Gestational Diabetes

-Have a history of gestational diabetes or gave birth to a baby weighing 4kg or more, is one of the risk factors for type 2 diabetes.
+Having a history of gestational diabetes or giving birth to a baby weighing 4kg or more, is one of the risk factors for type 2 diabetes.

 Risk of developing type 2 diabetes increases in individuals who have a low level of HDL (good) cholesterol, or a high level of triglycerides.

-Individuals with more than one relative with diabetes or with younger maternal diagnosis had even higher risk of developing type 2 diabetes.
+Individuals with more than one relative with diabetes or with younger maternal diagnoses had an even higher risk of developing type 2 diabetes.

 The risk of type 2 diabetes increases as you get older, especially after age 45.

-You are more likely to develop type 2 diabetes if you are are overweight or obese.
+You are more likely to develop type 2 diabetes if you are overweight or obese.

 Suggested Lifestyle Changes

-- Cut down processed foods which are high in sodium (canned food, fast food, fried food), added sugar ( baked good, sweetened beverages) and saturated fats (red meat, butter, cheese).
-Stick with whole, fresh and minimally processed foods.
+- Cut down processed foods that are high in sodium (canned food, fast food, fried food), added sugar ( baked good, sweetened beverages), and saturated fats (red meat, butter, cheese).
+Stick with whole, fresh, and minimally processed foods.

-- Frequent, small meals can help to slow down the absorption of food, decrease blood sugar levels after meals and reduced insulin requirement during the course of the day.
+- Frequent, small meals can help to slow down the absorption of food, decrease blood sugar levels after meals, and reduce insulin requirement during the course of the day.

-- Reduce consumption of calorie-rich foods as they increase the risk of developing insulin resistance (IR) and subsequently diabetes.
+- Reduce consumption of calorie-rich foods in large portions as they increase the risk of developing insulin resistance (IR) and subsequently diabetes.

-- Do not smoke as smoking is associated with insulin resistance, inflammation and dyslipidemia (high level of cholesterol and fats in the bloodstream).
-Studies shown that smoking increases the risk of the developing of diabetes.
+- Do not smoke as smoking is associated with increased insulin resistance, inflammation, and dyslipidemia.
+Studies have shown that smoking increases the risk of developing diabetes.